Bandar Saujana Putra

 Bandar Saujana Putra is a township in Kuala Langat District, Selangor, Malaysia.

 It is located across the Klang River from Putra Heights, and across the ELITE toll road from Cyberjaya.

 This township is under the administration of Zone7 of the Kuala Langat Municipal Council (MPKL).

 Location, Area Description and Demographic

 Bandar Saujana Putra is an 850 acres township developed by LBS Bina Berhad in 2003.
 It is estimated that 20,000 residents live in the township following the completion of 6,000 units.

 Saujana Business Park, BSP Village and Saujana Avenue are the only commercial developments that have many amenities to serve the residents of Bandar Saujana Putra, while hospitals, hypermarkets and shopping malls are currently under construction.

 As of 2019, Bandar Saujana Putra consists of 13,000 housing units with a density of 65,000 people.

+Areas in Bandar Saujana Putra

+Bandar Saujana Putra has area zones, from Persiaran Saujana Putra, to Jalan SP7.
+Also, SP 11 is a BSP area even though it is far from the BSP city center.